 Reel Talk, whose title is derived from the slang term Real Talk, which means “the truth, something that actually means what is it, or the truth of the matter” is a group therapy formatted program that uses cinematherapy as an intervention with Black male adolescents.
-Reel Talk is a program that looks to change thought patterns, enhance introspection among Black adolescent males as well as given these males a forum to process their feelings without the stigma of “therapy” being attached to the session, with movies being the vehicle that is used to complete this task.
+Reel Talk is a program that looks to change thought patterns and enhance introspection among Black adolescent males as well as give these males a forum to process their feelings without the stigma of “therapy” being attached to the session, with movies being the vehicle that is used to complete this task.

 AND TV FOR